Jacbo1/Progrimage/README.md

 * [ImageSharp.Drawing](https://www.nuget.org/packages/SixLabors.ImageSharp.Drawing/1.0.0-beta15?_src=template)

 ## Ownership
-I do not own or take credit for the brush, eraser, or move tool icons.
+I do not own or take credit for the brush, eraser, fill, or move tool icons.
 They are placeholders I found on Google images.